DWLSR With Knowledge

 If you are convicted of any of the following types of driving-related offenses, then your driver’s license can be suspended or revoked:

-If you have been arrested for driving while license suspended or revoked in the Tampa Bay area, including Tampa or Plant City in Hillsborough County, FL, then contact an attorney at the Sammis Law Firm for more information about fighting this serious criminal charge.
+If you have been arrested for driving while your license was suspended or revoked in the Tampa Bay area, including Tampa or Plant City in Hillsborough County, FL, then contact an attorney at the Sammis Law Firm for more information about fighting this serious criminal charge.

 Call 813-250-0500.

-This article was last updated on Monday, February 7, 2022.
+This article was last updated on Friday, September 20, 2024.